-What you need to know for getting Tourist Visa on Arrival in Thailand
+What you need to know for getting a Tourist Visa on Arrival in Thailand

 They say travel is the biggest teacher, so there were a few lessons I learned on my recent trip to Thailand.
-On my last trip I had procured the Visa from Royal Thai Embassy in India, but this time, I thought of taking visa on arrival at Thailand.
-The Kingdom of Thailand is one of those wonderful tourist friendly countries that allow Visa on arrival for Indians and many other nationalities.
+On my last trip I had procured the Visa from the Royal Thai Embassy in India, but this time, I thought of taking a visa on arrival in Thailand.
+The Kingdom of Thailand is one of those wonderful tourist-friendly countries that allow Visa on arrival for Indians and many other nationalities.